Sarah Patricia Fitzgerald Turner - Farmville

 Sarah’s parents and her sister, Joyce Hutson, preceded her in death.

 Sarah was blessed by eight grandchildren who provided some of the happiest moments of her later life: Joshua Perkins, Jarad Perkins, Megan Turner, Sarah Perkins Basinger (Bryce), Morgan Tapp (Adam), Mathew Turner, McKensey Turner and Ty Turner.
-She was also blessed with ten great grandchildren who always brought a smile to her face: Camryn, Dezavier, Addison, Chance, Noah, Ryleigh, Hayden, Kaitlyn, Grace and Christian.
+She was also blessed with 10 great grandchildren who always brought a smile to her face: Camryn, Dezavier, Addison, Chance, Noah, Ryleigh, Hayden, Kaitlyn, Grace and Christian.
 Sarah is also survived by numerous nieces and nephews.

 Sarah worked at Southern States Cooperative as a bookkeeper and was a buyer of children’s clothes for Belk Department Store.
 She also served on the Cumberland County Electoral Board.
 Her passions included watching the Atlanta Braves play, celebrating the holidays and birthdays with her extended family, spending vacations at Myrtle Beach, enjoying time with her family in Georgia and always making sure the house was filled with the aroma of her delicious cooking.